Battle of Vicksburg, The

 And it should be admitted that Vicksburg was important -- arguably the single most important Union victory of the war.
 In the early spring of 1863, the Union war effort seemed stalled.
-In Virginia the Army of the Potomac had had a two to one advantage in manpower at Chancellorsville, but still managed to lose.
-William S. Rosecrans's Army of the Cumberland, operating in central Tennessee, had been inert since the bloody draw of Stones River/Murfreesboro (for which see "The Battle of Stone River."
+If the war were to be won, something had to be done, but no progress was being made anywhere.
+In Virginia the Army of the Potomac had had a two to one advantage in manpower at the Battle of Chancellorsville, but still managed to lose.
+William S. Rosecrans's Army of the Cumberland, operating in central Tennessee, had been inert since the bloody draw of Stones River/Murfreesboro (for which see "The Battle of Stone River.")

 Flag Officer Farragut, who had taken New Orleans and gone on to capture Natchez and Baton Rouge, eventually took his fleet to Vicksburg.
 He called on the city to surrender, received a contemtuous reply (McPherson, pp. 421-422) -- and tried to attack it with gunfire, as he had attacked New Orleans.
 But Vickburg, high on its bluff and guarded by 10,000 Confederates, was too tough for him.
 He didn't have enough soldiers to attack, and while he could damage the city, he couldn't seriously soften it up.
 Eventually, after his ships had suffered enough damage, he had to give up.

 What it meant was that there was only one really practical way to get at Vicksburg: An army had to come at it by land from the east or southeast (RandallDonald, p.
 409) -- and that meant that somehow the Union army had to get itself to the south or east of the city.
 And *that* meant being cut off from their supply lines from Memphis.